 Whether you have a visual impairment, or not, typing on a tiny touchscreen keyboard is a tedious task.
 That is why more and more people are becoming dictators.

-- Be prepared to start speaking following the single ding tone.
+- Tap on the Dictation / microphone button below the keyboard and be prepared to start speaking following the single ding tone.

 - Finish speaking and tap again, you will hear a second single ding and your spoken words will appear in the text field.